Working in Saudi Arabia or the UAE allows you to spend money now while also saving money for later. There are several reasons for this:

 If you choose the deluxe path, we know people who have stayed at Kenya’s luxurious Treetops Lodge in Aberdare National Park, where a young Queen Elizabeth stayed with Prince Philip during their honeymoon.

-Or, to save money, people regularly get a group together, rent a car and drive to Bahrain.
+Or, for those working in Saudi, to save money, people regularly get a group together, rent a car and drive to Bahrain.
 The drive from Riyadh to Bahrain takes about six hours.
 A car rental company called Sixt rents Toyota Corollas for US $40 per day, and, if you need a larger vehicle, Nissan X-Trails for $75 per day.
 Or, if you and your friends really want to make an impression, maybe you’ll rent a Mercedes for $145 per day.

 Dance and Music Festivals

 If dancing is your passion, you will probably jump at the chance to attend a Latin dance festival in Dubai or Lebanon.
-Alex, one of our recruits, attended such a festival for around US $500, which included the festival pass and hotel stay for two days.
+Alex, one of our Saudi recruits, attended such a festival for around US$500, which included the festival pass and hotel stay for two days.
 The flight was extra, but airlines frequently offer discounted flights specifically for the festivals.
 In addition, each festival has representatives who organize discounted group registrations in major cities.
-Alex saved money by registering with the “Riyadh” group.

 Now, for the shopping…